ELhadratiOth/Full-Stack-DevOps-Pipeline/backend/README.md

-# Backend - FastAPI Microservice
+# Backend - FastAPI

 ## Overview

-This is a FastAPI-based backend microservice for testing automated building, testing, and deployment processes.
+This is a FastAPI-based backend for testing automated building, testing, and deployment processes.

 ## Project Structure